S*Marts Workshops: How to Handle Harassers and Bullies

 My interactive workshops and explorations offer tools and approaches to work and life challenges presented with energy and humor.
 In addition to the examples below, I can create a custom workshop to meet your organizational or programmatic needs.
 Workshops can be adapted for a 60-minute, 90-minute, half-day or full day presentation.
 Topics can be combined for multi-day retreats.

-Assertiveness and Anti-Harassment Training offers effective approaches and tools for resisting harassment and bullying, and ways to act as an ally when others are being harassed.
+Ally Skills, Harassment Resistance, and Active Bystander Intervention Training offers effective approaches and tools for resisting harassment and bullying, and ways to act as an ally when others are being harassed.